Fitness culture: Fitness fashion

-Fitness fashion is a product created by commercialization of fitness culture.
+Fitness fashion is a product created by the commercialization of fitness culture.
 As mentioned above, personal trainers also act as agents to sell different goods and services.
 An example is the case of Body Training System (BTS).
-BTS instructors are suggested to change their costume according to the programmes in order to show the differences in character.
-The aim is to aspire the trainees to purchase the same costume offered by the programmes.
+BTS instructors are suggested to change their costumes according to the programs in order to show the differences in character.
+The aim is to inspire the trainees to purchase the same costumes offered by the programs.

-Fitness fashion and athletic footwear has become the fastest growing segment in the apparel market.
-The athleisure trend frames it not only for sport activities but also as daywear or weekend wear.
-While classic sport brands continue to expand their market share in the industry, high fashion brands have also joined the competition.
+Fitness fashion and athletic footwear have become the fastest-growing segments in the apparel market.
+The athleisure trend frames it not only for sports activities but also as daywear or weekend wear.
+While classic sports brands continue to expand their market share in the industry, high fashion brands have also joined the competition.